 If all is going well and when you are about half-way through this Trainee Mentored Course, remind or tell GPs, physiotherapists, osteopaths, natural health centres, local newspapers, your yoga students (and tell them to tell their friends) about courses you will be offering in the future – email people the Trifold Information Leaflet.
-Some patients may be able to get courses under private health insurance schemes (get them to ask their insurers) and eventually on the NHS.
+Some people may be able to get courses under private health insurance schemes (get them to ask their insurers), workplace schemes and eventually under the NHS.
 YHLB courses are cost-effective due to our teaching people in groups and because we give them life-long tools for long-term overall health (not just health of their low backs).
-For such an NHS-provider or Public Health-subsidized scheme, it may be possible students could pay a discounted rate for a pilot course.
-As the YHLB teacher you should ideally receive at least £100 income per class after paying for the hall hire.
+For such an NHS-provider or Public Health-subsidized scheme, YHLB can help you set this up (project manage).
+As the YHLB teacher you should ideally receive at least £100 income per class for a full course, after paying for the hall hire.

 Wait-List – Keep a Wait-List of potential students for future YHLB courses.